AscendingPassage.com HOME PAGE.

 the procession itself was evidently of a magnificence such as we no

 emblems and banners, is quite bewildering.
-The God Amen himself came
+The God Amun himself came

 by water, on the river, in his golden barge with its raised prow,